Things to do on an overnight trip to Morecambe

 - Sightseeing

 Just a few miles away from Lancaster and on the edge of Morecambe Bay lies the quintessential seaside village of Heysham.
 There, amongst the green spaces and sandy beaches, you’ll find the iconic remains of St Patrick’s Chapel.
-The much-photographed ruins are believed to date back to 8th century and are a spectacular vantage point for views over the Bay – which were masterfully painted by JMW Turner in the 1790s.
+The much-photographed ruins are believed to date back to the 8th century and are a spectacular vantage point for views over the Bay – which were masterfully painted by JMW Turner in the 1790s.
 Eagle-eyed heavy metal fans may recognise the site, as the six rock-cut tombs near the Chapel featured on The Best of Black Sabbath album cover in the year 2000.

 Top Tip - Happy Mount Park